|

 Quite, said Fingolfin.

-Eowyn stared at her lover.
+Eowyn looked thoughtfully at her lover.

-you?
+with you?

 Yes.
 But he and Lady Eowyn sent us ahead whilst they scouted